JuliaLang/julia/doc/src/manual/modules.md

     or future versions of julia.

-    The reason for this is if another dependency starts to export one of the same names as `Foo` the code will error due to an ambiguity in which package the name should be taken from.
+    The reason for this is if another dependency starts to export one of the same names as `Foo` and you attempt to use that name, then previously working code will error due to an ambiguity in which package the name should be taken from.
 This is especially problematic in released packages which needs to be forward-compatible with the future releases.

     For example, if your package has dependencies `Foo` version `1` and `Bar` version `2`, and you write `using Foo, Bar` the current versions may not